tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ The magic of this wand is intended for use by sorcerers, as it stirs up the user’s innate magic.
 Use it after you miss with a spell; you take 1d4 x your level in damage (1d6 x your level if you’re not a sorcerer), but you get an additional +1 bonus to your next attack with a spell.

-**Quirk:** If you’re a sorcerer, your arcane heritage goes into overdrive, and you start acting more like your patron Icon.
+**Quirk:** If you’re a sorcerer, your arcane heritage goes into overdrive, and you start acting more like your patron.
 If you’re not a sorcerer (or you’re a sorcerer without a clear ancestry), then you just feel queasy after using the wand, as if your blood’s started to fizz like a carbonated drink.

 ---